smittytone/BuildAPIAccess/README.md

 ## Returning Data

 Requests for data are made asynchronously.
-When the date returns &ndash; or, in the case of data being uploaded or changes &ndash; the result is signalled to the host application through notifications, listed below.
+When the data returns &mdash; or, in the case of data being uploaded or changed, confirmation is made by the server &mdash; the result is signalled to the host application through notifications, listed below.
 When data is returned, it is stored in BuildAPIAccess member properties as outlined in the Build API access methods [listed above](#build-api-access-methods).

-Notificiation | Description
+Notification | Description
 --- | ---
 BuildAPIGotModelsList | Model list acquired and now accessible through the *models* property BuildAPIGotDevicesList | Device list acquired and now accessible through the *devices* property